thexnumb/Daily_bugbounty_challenge/Notes/Day_25.md

 - Learning
 	- little review
 - Hunting
-	- we going to test the program against the Cache Vulnerabilities
+	- we going to test the program against the Cache